kehantan/labbook/docs/assays/mtt.rst

 #.
 Incubate.
 37 :math:`^{\circ}`\ C, 5% CO2, 3 hrs.

     There are no strict rules for how long the incubation period should be.
-You can try to optimise, or reduce the incubation time if you find 3 hrs is too long.
+You can try to optimise.
+For my experiment, I use 3 hrs.
+Reduce the incubation time if you find 3 hrs is too long.

 #.
 After 3 hrs, remove the 96 well plate from incubator.